hydra3333/unified_diff_patcher/README.md

 Unified Diff Patcher applies unified diff patches to original files and creates sequentially numbered output files (e.g., `program.py` → `program.001.py`).
 It works like traditional `git apply` while preserving original line ending styles in files from other OSs (eg Windows, Linux) and handling complex edge cases.

-Unified Diff Patcher can be **downloaded and run it as a single Windows Self-contained Standalone `.exe` file** without installing Python, or as a standard .py file in the Release source (the .exe is built automatically by github for each Release).
+Unified Diff Patcher can be downloaded and run as a single Windows Self-contained Standalone `.exe` without installing Python, or alternatively as a standard .py file in the Release source (the .exe is built automatically by github for each Release).

 This tool only runs on Windows 10+.